Talin, Armenia: 16th to 19th centuries

 In 1514, Talin was occupied by Selim II after the decisive Ottoman victory over the Safavid Persians in the Battle of Chaldiran.
 The Armenians of Talin started an uprising against the Ottomans, that led to the massacre of the population of the town by the Ottoman forces.

 In 1639, based on the Treaty of Zuhab signed between the Ottomans and Persians, Talin became part of the Erivan Khanate under the rule of Safavid Persia.
-However, under the Persian rule, the town has gradually lost its significance during the 17th and 18th centuries, eventually turning into a tiny village.
+However, under the Persian rule, the town gradually lost its significance during the 17th and 18th centuries, eventually turning into a tiny village.

 During the 1st half of the 19th century, following the Russo-Persian War in 1826–28, and as a result of the Treaty of Turkmenchay, major territories of Eastern Armenia -including Talin- became part of the Russian Empire in 1829.
 Many Armenian families from Western Armenia, particularly from Kars, Daruynk and Alashkert, migrated to Talin in 1829-30.

 Modern history

-At the beginning of the 20th century, during the years of the Armenian genocide, many Armenian refuge families arrived in Talin from the Western Armenian cities of Van, Mush, Alashkert and Karin between 1914-1918.
+At the beginning of the 20th century, during the years of the Armenian genocide, many Armenian refugee families arrived in Talin from the Western Armenian cities of Van, Mush, Alashkert and Karin between 1914-1918.
 In May 1918, Talin was included within the newly founded Republic of Armenia that lasted until December 1920.

-Under the Soviet rule, Talin became the administrative centre of talin raion formed in 1930.
+Under the Soviet rule, Talin became the administrative centre of Talin raion formed in 1930.
 In 1964, Talin was given the status of an urban-type settlement.

 In 1995, the government of independent Armenia reaffirmed the status of Talin as an urban settlement within the Aragatsotn Province.

-In 2019 Talin won Armenian title of the "Clean community of the year".
+In 2019 Talin won the Armenian title of the "Clean community of the year".

 Geography

 Talin is situated at the western foot of Mount Aragats within the Shirak Plain, at a height of 1,585 meters above sea level, near the Arteni Volcano which is located around 6 km west of Talin.
 The capital Yerevan is at a road distance of 68 km southeast of Talin.
 The town is surrounded with dry steppes.

 Talin has a humid continental climate, characterized with hot/warm summers and extremely cold and snowy winters.
-The average annual precipitation is 450 mm.
+The average annual precipitation is 397 mm.